The Rite of Spring: once vilified, now celebrated

 So why is this piece so popular today?
 To that, we would say: go to a concert and you’ll hear it for yourself.
 Because there is something very special about this composition: it does not age.
 Despite being well over a century old, the music still sounds fresh and lively.
 Perhaps that is why generation after generation of musicians and dancers keep finding inspiration in it.

-Le Sacre in Amare:
+Le Sacre in Amare

 Händels grootste hit ‘Water Music'